JPIAMRCOINCIDE/MicrobialGenomics/_episodes/69_plasmid_classification_typing.md

 > ## Challenge: Are the resistance genes found on a plasmid or on a chromosome?
 >
 > Find out where the genes are located.
 Pick a resistance gene or point mutation from the previous exercise, and see if you can figure out if it is on the chromosome or on a plasmid using this data.
+Also find out the incompability group of the plasmid (the PlasmidFinder Inc result).
 >
 >
 > Hint: